suesakol/starter-hugo-academic/content/workshops/R.dat.full/index.md

 view: 3

 title: "R for Data Science"
-summary: A deep dive into R with the tidyverse package; workshop covers topics ranging from data wrangling to visualization.
+summary: A deep dive into R with the Tidyverse package; workshop covers topics ranging from data wrangling to visualization.

 external_link: https://github.com/suesakol/R.DataSci
 ---